 Cedar Bog err… Fen

-The first stop on our expedition took us to Cedar Bog on the east side of Dayton.
+The first stop on our travels took us to Cedar Bog on the east side of Dayton.
 Cedar Bog is the largest fen in Ohio.

 Cedar “Bog” has a boardwalk that allows visitors to explore the area while minimizing damage to the environment.
 From our research, we knew that D. rotundifolia and a species of bladderwort were in the area…but didn’t know where exactly to look.
 We moved slowly, but eventually transitioned from the wooded area into a grassland with plenty of sun.
 A little green flash in the sea of brown caught our eye, it was Drosera rotundifolia!